adri326/5dchess-notation/README.md

 ## Moves

-Physical moves are written the same as traditional chess [standard algebraic notation](https://en.wikipedia.org/wiki/Algebraic_notation_%28chess%29), except that they are preceded by their board's coordinate.
+Physical moves are written the same as traditional chess [standard algebraic notation](https://en.wikipedia.org/wiki/Algebraic_notation_%28chess%29).

+They *must* be preceded by their board's coordinates if there is more than one timeline at the currently described state of the game.
+If there is only one timeline up to this point, then physical moves may be written without their corresponding board's coordinate.

 Piece letters are the same as standard algebraic notation, with `D` for the dragon, `U` for the unicorn and `P` for pawn.

+The following informations about checks can be appended to the move:

+- `+` if the move checks the opponent's king
+- `*` if the move softmates the opponent's king (if it is a sequence of moves that achieve this, then the last one should have the softmate indicator)
+- `#` if the move checkmates the opponent's king

 ### Jumps